Tatun Volcanic Group

+In 2002 it was listed as a potential World Heritage Site.

 History

 The north of the island is where evidence of volcanic activity is most obvious.
 In the early 20th century, the North Range of hills, also called Daitonzan from Japanese or Twa-tun from Hokkien, was recognized as having an abundance of sulfur deposits.
 There were three craters in the North Range between Tamsui and Kimpauli (approx. modern-day Jinshan).
 The North hill crater, over 700 ft in diameter and about 400 ft deep, was the most extensive and was sometimes filled with water.

+Volcanic edifices

+Volcanic edifices (i.e., andesitic lava domes) of the Tatun Volcanic Group include: